momentohq/public-dev-docs/docs/develop/datatypes.md

     "engine" : "diesel"
 }
 ```

+To learn the API methods, check the [api reference for dictionary collection data types](./api-reference/dictionary-collections.md).

 #### Set collections
 The set collection data type is an unordered collection of unique strings.
 For example, no matter how many times you add 'sugar' to a set, there will only be one entry for 'sugar'.
 ```javascript